 A woman I had not seen before pressed a piece of paper into my hand.
 It was written in English, German and Spanish.
 All the questions were different, it was not translated.
-So lucky I can speak all those I thought, although writing is another matter.
+Lucky I can speak all those I thought.

 I really could not understand who on earth thought this was a good idea, as the link up with the brand was beyond tenuous.
 But someone had obviously thought about it and decided a handsome hero surgeon saving the day was something that their customers would tap into.

 This whole thing is a massive mess I thought.
 This is not consulting work they need, to save their numbers.
 There is something so dark, manipulative and cultish in here, that until they save their souls, nothing I do will work.

 Everything about it felt so deeply ugly and full of pretense.
 All I kept thinking, was.
 Why did I do this to myself?

 Art: Photo taken on Las Canteras Beach, Gran Canaria – Artist Unknown